portainer/portainer-docs/docs/v2.0/settings/apps.md

 ## Build and host your own templates

-The simplest way to use your own templates is to bind mount your own template file directly into the Portainer container, see Configuration.
+The simplest way to specify an URL where the template file can be accessed, see [Use your own templates](../deploy/ceinstalldocker.md#use-your-own-templates).

 You can also build your own container that will use Nginx to serve the templates definitions.